-- Road Flares – The chances that this gets wet and doesn’t work or an accident occurs with it outweighs it’s functionality in the kit.
+- Road Flares – The chances that this gets wet and doesn’t work or an accident occurs with it outweigh its functionality in the kit.
 Gear for a backpacking survival kit needs to be hardy and able to withstand abuse, and road flares are just not cut out for it.

 Keeping your survival kit inside your backpack is obvious and effective.
 Some choose to place the kit in other locations for a few reasons:

-- Redundancy – Some items in your survival kit may be duplicate It is better to store duplicate items in separate spots than in the same spot, in case one is lost.
+- Redundancy – Some items in your survival kit may be duplicates so it is better to store duplicate items in separate spots than in the same spot as your primary gear, in case one is lost.